Article by Anne-Lise Gere, SPHR, independent Human Resources consultant and owner of Gere Consulting Associates LLC.

 It’s also helpful to be mindful of the importance of technology to this generation, whose members literally have not lived a day when computers, cell phones, the Internet, and a number of other digital devices were not a part of everyday life.
 If your application process includes completing a 6-page handwritten paper document, and your follow-up plan involves a phone call or mailed response, it’s a good time to rethink these practices to be more in line with today’s technology.

-Want more tips on creative recruiting ideas that reach and retain millennials to ensure your caregiver pool is overflowing with high quality staff?
+Want more tips on the best ways to recruit caregivers to ensure your caregiver pool is overflowing with high quality staff?
 Contact the home care marketing experts at corecubed for help with translating your why into messaging that attracts and retains both quality caregivers and clients, and Anne-Lise Gere for professional, industry-specific home care HR consulting.